-A good muscle rub offers temporary pain relief and can even speed healing and recovery by reducing inflammation caused by acute injury.
-For chronic pains, like that back ache that greets you every morning, muscle rubs can’t treat the underlying issue, but they can make pain much more manageable.
-Having tried multiple different gels, creams, oils, and roll-ons in recent years, I can tell you that not all types of muscle rub (to use the term generally) work the same for me as they might for you, so if you try a CBD rub and don’t experience much relief, don’t give up on the whole category.
-Instead, try something with different ingredients like lidocaine or magnesium.
-And make sure you follow the directions, too.
-Slathering on too much cream too often won’t help, and may cause irritation.
-(Or so my skin tells me.
-And warning labels.)
+Life happens and it's only a matter of time until we all have to deal with muscle aches and pain from everyday life.
+A good pain relief cream offers temporary pain relief and can even speed up healing and recovery by reducing inflammation caused by acute injury.
+Although these creams and rubs can't treat the underlying issue for chronic pains, they can, however, make pain much more manageable.
+Having tried multiple different gels, creams, oils, and roll-ons in recent years, we can tell you that not all types (to use the term generally) work the same for us as they might for you.

 Extract Labs CBD Muscle Cream